 Now more than ever, respecting expertise and thinking through our opinions before pushing an agenda may be critical to our short and long-term survival and success.
 It troubles me greatly when people make blanket statements like, “you can’t trust the media,” or “experts are often wrong, “or “you don’t know who to believe anymore.”
 This simply isn’t true.
 There are still many reliable objective information resources available.
 It’s almost as if people have decided not to accept what they don’t want to believe.
 Or, even worse, they don’t want to do the work to form an educated opinion.
 Being uninformed or lazy is not a badge of honor.

 I respect expertise.
-Committing one’s life and career to a chosen profession is admirable.
+Committing one’s life and career to a public service profession is admirable.
 No one becomes a thought leader or expert overnight.
-It takes decades of hard work and study to claim this mantle.
-What I have little respect for are social media rabble-rousers and talking heads, with a minimum depth of understanding, who speak as if their opinions hold equal weight to those who actually do know something about a topic.
+It takes decades of demanding work and study to claim this mantle.
+What I have little respect for are social media rabble-rousers and talking heads, with a minimum depth of understanding, who speak as if their opinions hold equal weight to those who do know something about a topic.
 Instead of pushing an agenda, they should be asking clarifying questions and seeking to first understand what they are talking about.
-The number of present day pundits who talk over their guests with much more expertise is not only alarming but dangerous.
-Corresponding twitter attacks even more irksome.
+The number of present-day pundits who talk over their guests with much more expertise is not only alarming but dangerous.
+Corresponding twitter attacks are even more irksome.

 It is certainly okay to have a strong opinion, but as the saying goes, “you aren’t entitled to your own facts.”
-There no such thing as alternative facts.
+There are no such thing as alternative facts.
 When an adult starts muttering this nonsense, they instantly assume childlike intellectual status in my mind.
 This may not even be fair to children, who at least typically have an innate curiosity to learn more about the world around them.
 Just because you feel things are a certain way doesn’t make it true, even if you really want it to be so.
 An adult mind can separate fact from self-imposed fiction.